MBadriNarayanan/VersionControlWithGit/Week2.md

 #### Merging Branches

-* Create a local repository Merge
+* Create a local repository "Merge"
 * Create a commit with fileA.txt containing "feature 1" and commit message "add feature 1".
 Commit should be made on the master branch.
 * Verify only one branch exists and its name is master by using : git branch
 * git log --oneline --graph command is used to check if we are on the most recent commit